WalmartSolutions/KVN-b4.1.0/README.md

 **Trillium INC | https://discord.gg/vzXzFpv2gk**

 # Why?
 Why not.
 The security was too a$$ after i realized that was i overthinking it BRUH.
 I thought at first that the security was sum better sh1t but nah, I just had bad day or some sh1t.
+Here is a [AutoTrade module showcase](https://www.youtube.com/watch?v=IckqRyHhcx8)

 [1]: https://github.com/3000IQPlay
 [2]: https://github.com/ethaanol